phnx-im/docs/src/spec/queuing_service.md

 }
 ```

+Upon reception, the QS must verify that the FriendshipToken is not already
+present in an existing QS user record.

-The QS creates the QS user record and QS client record, indexed by a freshly sampled QsUid and QsCid.
+The QS creates the QS user record and QS client record, indexed by a freshly
+sampled QsUid and QsCid.
 The QS returns the following:

 ```rust
 struct CreateUserRecordResponse {